griffio/griffio.github.io/_posts/2024-11-10-The-False-Promise-of-Post-Pandemic-Era-Remote-Work.md

 Progress requires moving beyond simplistic office-versus-remote debates to focus on:
 - Measuring actual outcomes rather than presence
 - Developing genuine distributed work capabilities
-- Creating purpose-built spaces for different types of wor
+- Creating purpose-built spaces for different types of work
 - Implementing systems that support both synchronous and asynchronous collaboration
 - Async working is neither underrated or overrated it allows us to be precisley somewhere else
 - Acknowledging that some work isn't bound to location